graysonkent/graysonkent.github.io/_posts/2017-03-24-how-to-get-the-last-argument-of-a-previous-command.md

 redirect_from:
   - /archive/2017/03/how-to-get-the-last-argument-of-a-previous-command.html
 ---
-You can spice up your day a little bit by enabling `sudo`'s insult option by adding `Defaults insults` to the `/etc/sudoers` with `sudo visudo`.
+You can spice up your day a little bit with `sudo`'s option to insult you when you enter a password wrong.
+You can set this by adding `Defaults insults` to the `/etc/sudoers` with `sudo visudo`.
 This tells `sudo` to print responses like this when you enter your password wrong:

 ```bash
 $ sudo su